 - You can equally chop up the tomatoes if using.
 When it’s time to serve, reheat the chicken.
-Bring the pasta to room temperature, as well as the pesto and tomatoes.
+Bring the pasta to room temperature and the pesto and tomatoes.

 Which wine pairs well with the chicken Caprese salad bowl?

-A glass of wine with this Caprese pesto salad makes it a luxurious meal.
+This Caprese pesto salad served with a glass of wine will make it a luxurious meal.
 There are so many excellent choices when it comes to wines.
 Here are a few ideas on which wine goes well with this Caprese salad bowl:

 - Chardonnay: A glass of crisp chardonnay paired with any cream-based pasta dish is a marriage made in heaven.

 - Italian Merlot: Light-bodied Italian Merlot is another red wine that goes well with this Caprese pesto salad.
 Its velvety texture is just perfect.

 - Rosé: You can serve this salad with either light, Crisp, or dry rosé, depending on your liking.
 This particular wine is very versatile and goes well with almost everything!
 It is a good choice when you don't have a detailed knowledge of wines.